graphistry/graphistry-cli/docs/telemetry.md

 ## Usage

-By default, the telemetry services are disabled, so using `docker compose` commands will not trigger telemetry collection, forwarding, nor telemetry UIs
+By default, the telemetry services are disabled, so using `./release` commands ((alias for `docker compose ...` with  settings like logging) will not trigger telemetry collection, forwarding, nor telemetry UIs

 ### Turning on

-The `docker compose` will automatically start those services when `ENABLE_OPEN_TELEMETRY=true`.
+The command `./release` will automatically start those services when `ENABLE_OPEN_TELEMETRY=true`.
 Once the services are online, we can access these useful links for development and operations:

 * OTEL Collector metrics for Prometheus: http://localhost:8889/metrics
 * Prometheus dashboard: http://$GRAPHISTRY_HOST:9091